 Dredging activities were performed in 2009, 2011 and 2012.
 Click here to view a map of where dredging activities have been performed.
 Once this season’s work is completed, dredging will continue for one more season in 2015.
 Work on the river is scheduled to be completed in 2016 with habitat planting and reconstruction.

 The goal is to remove 350,000 cubic yards of sediment from the river each year.
 Water is squeezed out of the sediment and PCBs are removed from the water at a specialized processing and dewatering facility GE built for the project.
 The sediment is shipped by train to federally permitted disposal facilities outside of New York State.

 GE selected Cashman Dredging & Marine Contracting Co., LLC, a leading national dredging contractor, to perform the dredging work.
 Shaw Environmental & Infrastructure operates the processing facility and Finger Lakes Railway operates the rail yard.

 Dredging is being performed in the river approximately 200 miles north of New York City, along the shorelines of Washington and Saratoga counties.
 Dredging is generally proceeding from north to south in the main stem of the Hudson.
 Three to four dredges operate simultaneously.

 Dredged material is loaded onto hopper barges that, when filled, are pushed by tugboats to a processing, treatment and transportation facility located on the Champlain Canal one mile upstream from the Hudson River.
 The 110-acre property where the facility is located is situated between the Champlain Canal and an existing rail line.

-Free water is pumped from the barges, then large debris, such as tree trunks or boulders, is removed from the barges.
-A land-based excavator then lifts the sediment from the barges and places it into a hopper that feeds a large piece of equipment called a trommel.
-The trommel separates finer sediment from debris, gravel and rocks.
+Free water is pumped from the barges, then large debris, such as tree trunks and boulders, is removed.
+A land-based material handler then lifts the sediment from the barges and places it into a hopper that feeds size separation equipment, which separates finer sediment from debris, gravel and rocks.